sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 genome to produce visualizations.
 A related problem is that genome browsers ignore sections on reads corresponding to inserts i.e. sequences on the read which do not map to the genome.
+Genome browsers cannot show multiple modifications of some types on the same base, but this may change in the future.

 On the right, we have plotted a read using a custom script, which shows raw modification data (grey) and windowed modification data (red).
 Here, we can see details per read but we cannot see multiple reads at the same time.
 We can visualize reads in a reference-dependent or reference-independent manner.
+We can also visualize one type of modification at a time if our file has multiple types of modifications on the same base.

 We will explore the details of these visualizations and how to make them in this session.